 Big Sweep welcomes willing and enthusiastic volunteers!
 Wake County has numerous cleanups in several municipalities thanks to dynamo Zone Captains who lead these events.
-Select a site on our spring or fall schedule.
-To volunteer, contact the site's Zone Captain or park office to preregister the volunteers in your party.
-This is a good time to make sure the site is appropriate for different age groups and different levels of physical ability.
-Volunteers must complete the Volunteer Liability Waiver and return it to the Zone Captain on the day of the cleanup.
+Select a site from our events page.
+Make sure to read the site's description to make sure it is appropriate for your needs.
+Then, to volunteer, pre-register for the event.
+Volunteers must complete the Volunteer Liability Waiver.

 Note: Some sites may require volunteers to sign two waivers.
 Thank you for signing these important forms!